The topology of Calabi-Yau threefolds with Picard number three: Components of the positive index cone for real ternary cubics

-\begin{proof} Again, we may without loss of generality assume that $X$ is general in moduli.
+\begin{prop} Assuming that the cup-product cubic form is smooth with irreducible Hessian, and that all rigid non-movable surface classes lie in the extended upper half-space, suppose that $P^\circ$ is a hybrid component of the positive index cone as described in Definition 1.1, $E_1 , E_2 , \ldots $ are the (perhaps infinitely many) rigid non-movable classes in $H^2 (X, \Z )$ and $Q$ a connected component of the subcone of $P^\circ$ defined by the inequalities ${E_i \cdot D^2 >0}$ for all $i$.
+If $Q$ contains the \Kahler cone then there cannot exist a non-trivial open arc of points $-D \in C_2$ which are visible with respect to the cone $-Q$ from every $E_i$, but with each $D$ representing a point of the boundary $\partial Q$. \begin{proof} Again, we may without loss of generality assume that $X$ is general in moduli.
 We have that $Q = \bigcap _{i\ge 1} Q(i)$, where $Q(i)$ is the component of the subcone of $P^\circ$ defined by $E_i \cdot D^2 >0$ which contains the \Kahler cone.
-Were such an arc of points in $C_2$ to exist, we choose an interior point $-D_0$ of the arc; note that no point $E_i$ lies on the tangent plane to the cone on $C_2$ along the ray $\R _- D_0$, since otherwise some points of the arc would not be visible from $E_i$.
+Were such an arc of points in $C_2$ to exist, we choose a point $-D_0$ in this arc; note that no point $E_i$ lies on the tangent plane to the cone on $C_2$ along the ray $\R _+ (- D_0)$, since otherwise some points of the arc would not be visible from $E_i$.
 Thus $D_0$ is not visible from any of the $E_i$ with respect to $Q$.
 For any real ample divisor $L$, we note that any strictly convex combination of $D_0$ and $L$ lies in each $Q(i)$, and hence in $Q$.
-In this way we show, using the argument in Proposition 4.1 and Lemma 4.3 from \cite{WilBd} as in the proof of Proposition 1.4, where the quoted results assume that $X$ is general in moduli, that $D_0$ is a limit of effective rational divisors $D_j \in Q$; therefore $D_0$ is pseudoeffective.
+In this way we show, using the argument in Proposition 4.1 and Lemma 4.3 from \cite{WilBd} as in the proof of Proposition 1.6, where the quoted results use that $X$ is general in moduli, that $D_0$ is a limit of effective rational divisors $D_j \in Q$; therefore $D_0$ is pseudo-effective.